qpgmr-de/qpgmr-de.github.io/_posts/2024-01-19-multi-threading-ile-rpg.md

 ```

 We use free-format RPG - of course - and some standard headers.
 In this example, I'm using a "linear" main procedure - no RPG cycle, no `*INLR` - and a named activation group.
 The APIs should work the same with a cycle main procedure or an activation group `*NEW` or even with `QILE` - but I always recommend not to use the QILE activation group.

+The keyword `thread(*concurrent)` tells the compiler, that it should create seperate static storage for each thread.
+The other option would be `thread(*serialize)` - so the whole modure would run serialized and not multi-threaded.

 We don't need special service programs or binder directories to use the pthreads APIs - but we include the system headers "pthread" (maybe obvious) and "unistd" (for the [`sleep()`](https://man7.org/linux/man-pages/man3/sleep.3.html) procedure) from `QSYSINC/QRPGLESRC`.